bsummer4/cuffs/src/sdl/README.md

 # SDL Tool
-This is a language wrapper around SDL and Tcl.
-Basically this is a unix filter that maintains an image, changes the image based on input from stdin, and displays all information regarding keyboard and mouse movement to stdout.
+This is a wrapper around SDL and Tcl.
+Basically this is a unix-style program that maintains an image, changes the image based on input from stdin, and displays all information regarding keyboard and mouse movement to stdout.

 ## Basic Design
 ### Primitive Drawing Objects (prims)